-In accounting, only when goods have arrived at the shipping destination, they should be reported and as a sale and an increase in accounts receivable by the seller and as a purchase and inventory by the buyer.
+- In accounting, only when goods have arrived at the shipping destination should they be reported as a sale and an increase in accounts receivable by the seller and as a purchase and inventory by the buyer.

-When a sale is made, a company must record sale for the merchandiser and manufacturer.
+- When a sale is made, a company must record sales for the merchandiser and manufacturer.
 The term FOB destination shipping tells that the sale will officially occur when it arrives at the buyer’s receiving dock.

-The buyer will record an increase in its inventory at the same time as the buyer is undertaking the rewards of ownership and the associated risks, which occurs at the point of arrival at its shipping dock.
+- The buyer will record an increase in its inventory at the same time as the buyer is undertaking the rewards of ownership and the associated risks, which occur at the point of arrival at its shipping dock.

 There are mainly four variations of FOB destination shipping terms, which are mentioned below:

 - Freight collect and allowed: In this case, the buyer pays for the freight costs but deducts the same from the final supplier’s invoice.
-The seller still owns the goods while they are in transit.
+Thus, the seller still owns the goods while they are in transit.

-If the goods are damaged during transit, the seller should file an insurance claim with the insurance carrier as the seller possess the title to the goods during the period when the goods were damaged.
+If the goods are damaged during transit, the seller should file an insurance claim with the insurance carrier as the seller possesses the title to the goods when the goods were damaged.

-In most cases without FOB agreement, the shipper/seller will probably record a sale as soon as goods leave its shipping dock, irrespective of the terms of delivery.
+In most cases, without a FOB agreement, the shipper/seller will probably record a sale as soon as goods leave their shipping dock, irrespective of the terms of delivery.
 Thus, the real impact of FOB destination shipping terms is the determination of who bears the risk during transit and pays for the freight expense.

-Bloemen Alle is a Russian businessman engaged in export of carpets.
-It received an order worth $5,000 from a Dubai based customer on 10 October 2013 and the supplier was asked to ship the carpets by 25 October 2012 under the FOB agreement.
+Bloemen Alle is a Russian businessman engaged in the export of carpets.
+It received an order worth $5,000 from a Dubai-based customer on 10 October 2013, and the supplier was asked to ship the carpets by 25 October 2012 under the FOB agreement.
 Bloemen Alle shipped the flowers on 21 October 2012.
 The shipment cost is $400.

-Since the shipment is FOB shipping point, the delivery is made at the moment the carpets are shipped.
-Bloemen Alle should record the sale of $5,000 on 21 October 2012.
+Since the shipment is a FOB shipping point, the delivery is made at the moment the carpets are shipped.
+Therefore, Bloemen Alle should record the sale of $5,000 on 21 October 2012.

-The Dubai based customer should record the purchase on 21 October 2012 too.
-It should record the inventory of $5,400 ($5,000 purchase price plus $400 shipment cost).
-It is because, under a FOB destination shipping point, shipment cost is normally incurred by the buyer.
+The Dubai-based customer should record the purchase on 21 October 2012 too.
+In addition, it should record the inventory of $5,400 ($5,000 purchase price plus $400 shipment cost).
+It is because, under a FOB destination shipping point, the shipment cost is normally incurred by the buyer.

 Since the computers were shipped, Dell (the seller) is responsible for the damage during the shipping process.
 The goods were never delivered to XYZ, so Dell, in this case, is fully responsible for the computer damages and would have to file a claim with its insurance company.

-This has been a guide to FOB shipping.
-Here we have discussed different Shipping & freight costs, four variations of FOB destination shipping terms with some examples.
+This has been a guide to FOB Destination.
+Here we have discussed different shipping & freight costs, four variations of FOB destination shipping terms with some examples.
 You may also look at the following article to learn more –